samber/do/docs/docs/service-invocation/accept-interfaces-return-structs.md

 :::danger

-Explicit aliasing is pure shit and should be used very carefully.
+Explicit aliasing can lead to brittle designs and should be used very carefully.
 You've been warned. 😁

 :::